-This one goes out for all Indonesians — how much do you know about Papua and West Papua?
+How much do we know about Papua and West Papua?

-I’ll admit I don’t know enough about the two Eastern-most provinces of Indonesia.
-It’s only in this past year that I’ve devoted more time and attention to learn about what’s happening there as well as the region’s history; beyond the headlines that we see in local media or the arguably politicized mentions from government officials.
+I admit I don’t know enough about them.
+It’s only in this past year that I’ve devoted more time and attention to learn about what is happening there, what is the region’s history; beyond the headlines that we see in local media or the politicized mentions coming from government officials.

-When they do make it to newsfeed at all, reports and stories about Papua are mostly about incidents between the police and local Papuans, and often has to do with the United States-based mining company, Freeport-McMoran, whose operations there dates back to 1966 and an important aspect to consider whenever this region is discussed.
+When they make it to newsfeed at all, reports and stories about Papua are mostly about incidents involving the police, and are often related to United States-based mining company Freeport-McMoran, whose operations there started in 1966.

-The mainstream reporting on Papua and West Papua are barely informative, for many fail to include sufficient context to understand the complexity and grievances that cloud the lives of Papuans.
-And as many activists have recently pointed out: popular narratives on Papua and West Papua tend to derive from officials rather than the people themselves.
-It’s terribly one-sided and difficult to verify, as journalists are restricted from reporting on locations where “incidents” take place.
+Mainstream reporting on Papua and West Papua is barely informative, for many fail to include the context necessary to understand the complexity and grievances that cloud the lives of Papuans.
+As many activists have recently pointed out: popular narratives on Papua and West Papua tend to derive from officials rather than the people themselves.
+They are terribly one-sided and difficult to verify, as journalists are restricted from reporting on locations where the headline-making incidents take place.

-[From here onwards, I will be referring to both Papua and West Papua as “Papua.”]
+[From here onward, I will be referring to both Papua and West Papua as “Papua.”]

-But here’s the bottom line — it’s not impossible to learn more about Papua.
+But here’s the bottom line — it is not impossible to learn more about Papua.
 At the end of the day, it’s really a matter of willingness more than anything else.

-Earlier this year, the Papuan Women’s Working Group (PWG) launched a report titled “Sa Ada Di Sini,” which details the experiences of Papuan Women in the face of a never-ending conflict.
+Compiled by Papuan Women’s Working Group (PWG), it details the experiences of Papuan women in the face of a never-ending conflict.

-The participatory action research with indigenous Papuan women found that violence against them have continued to take place, constituting both state and domestic violence.
+The participatory action research with indigenous women found that violence against them, both state and domestic, continues to take place.

 Their land rights are ignored due to customary laws, with many of them also facing a myriad of health problems from their (often very) physical workload and difficulty accessing health services.

-Back in October, PWG held a screening of a documentary based on this search — also called “Sa Ada Di Sini”– which also included a photography exhibit and a panel discussion, here in Jakarta.
+In October, PWG held screened a documentary, also titled “Sa Ada Di Sini.”
+It was accompanied by a photo exhibition and a panel discussion, here in Jakarta.

-At the beginning of the documentary, we see women spending hours on a daily basis simply to bring back water to their respective homes, burdened with not only the physical weight of this necessity but also the far distance that must be traveled.
+At the beginning of the documentary, we see women spending hours to bring water to their homes, burdened not only with the physical weight of this necessary task, but also the far distance that must be traveled.

-There were also scenes of a woman’s empowerment session, which left me kind of speechless, as it illustrates that just a little support, of any form, can really go a long way for these women.
+There were also scenes of a women’s empowerment session, which left me speechless when I realized how little support, of any form, these women receive.

-While there are very little solidarity for Papuans in general, “Sa Ada Di Sini” revealed to the public that even less solidarity with Papuan women, making them in fact doubly marginalized.
+While there is very little solidarity with Papuans in general, “Sa Ada Di Sini” reveals that there is even less solidarity with Papuan women, making them in fact doubly marginalized.

-“This nation’s solidarity is almost non-existent [for] Papua and West papua,” Ati Nurbaiti from the Jakarta Post said during the event in October.
+“This nation’s solidarity is almost non-existent [when it comes to] Papua and West Papua,” Ati Nurbaiti from the Jakarta Post said during the event in October.

 For years, “security” has been the foundation of the government’s approach to deal with whatever goes on in Papua.
 These days, under President Joko “Jokowi” Widodo administration, it has added a layer of economic development on top of it.

-Security measures became the government’s defense mechanism against scrutiny, and ultimately paves way to impunity among the supposed law enforcement officers.
+Security measures became the government’s defense mechanism against scrutiny, and ultimately paved way to impunity among law enforcers.

-“Sa Ada Di Sini” further strengthens the notion that impunity is the root cause of many problems in Papua.
+“Sa Ada Di Sini” further strengthens the point that impunity is the root cause of many problems in Papua.

-What feels bizarre to me is how easy it is to neglect what Papuans –and Papuan women especially– have to go through on a daily basis, even amid calls for empowerment and social justice that continues (thankfully!) to make it to the surface on the daily.
+What feels bizarre to me is how easy it is to neglect what Papuans — and Papuan women especially — have to go through on a daily basis, even amid calls for empowerment and social justice that continue (thankfully!) to make it to the surface.

-What I’ve written thus far is merely a quick glance to what’s going on — what’s been going on– in Papua for years and years.
+What I’ve written thus far is merely a quick glance to what is going on — what has been going on — in Papua for years.
 I don’t claim to know enough, or to have even an adequate understanding, but I think I’m getting there.

-I’d like to end with a quote from Mark Twain, which should serve as a piece of wisdom as we navigate in this ever more complex world, tinged with fake news and alternative facts.
 If you believe in democracy and the power of the people, then it’s time we take that privilege and use it for collective good.
-And how do you go about doing that, you ask?
-Educate yourself, then others.
-Engage in discussions, argue when you must, but remember the value of open-mindedness when it comes to the diversity of our planet.
+And how?
+By educating ourselves and others, engaging in discussions, arguing when when must, but remembering the value of open-mindedness when it comes to the diversity of our country, continent, planet.